hughjonesd/book/signup.md

 </div>
 <!--End mc_embed_signup-->

-To receive updates about the book, email [wyclifsdust@gmail.com](wyclifsdust@gmail.com).
-Your contact details will never be passed on to anyone else.
-You can unsubscribe at any time by emailing the same address with the subject line "unsubscribe".
+Your contact details will
+never be passed on to anyone else, and will only be used for occasional updates.
+You can unsubscribe at any time.